 The Department supplies Apopka's drinking water through the operation of five water plants.
 The City's waste water is treated and serves approximately 5,000 residences and numerous commercial properties and golf courses with reclaimed water.
 The Public Services Department carries out the City's water conservation initiatives.
-At the end of 2010, the City Utility Sewer, Water and Construction Division crews maintain 266 miles of water mains, 216 miles of sewer lines, 112 miles of reclaimed water mains, and 96 miles of stormwater mains.
+At the end of 2014, the City Utility Sewer, Water and Construction Division crews maintain over 266 miles of water mains, over 216 miles of sewer lines, over 112 miles of reclaimed water mains, and over 96 miles of stormwater mains.

 The Fleet Division also comes under the purview of the Public Services Department.
 All City vehicles, machinery and equipment are maintained through this Division.
 The Division recently received a grant that will provide the funds for the conversion and supporting fuel tank and system to use Compressed Natural Gas (CNG) in some of the City operated vehicles.
 This will reduce the price of fuel consumption and help reduce emissions.

 Apopka's 233 acre Northwest Recreation Complex, the downtown Kit Land Nelson Park and all other city parks are maintained by the Department's Grounds crews.
 Grounds crews also maintain and landscape the city street medians and the City cemetery.